The Selwyn Waihora and Waimakariri zone committees share a mission to expand recreational opportunities along the Waimakariri River

 News & events

-Selwyn Waihora Water Zone Committee Co-Chair Les Wanhalla* reflects on biodiversity successes in the zone and the challenges ahead.
+Selwyn Waihora Water Zone Committee Co-Chair Les Wanhalla on the importance of protecting the high country's lakes and streams.

 Planting to enhance native vegetation beside the Waimakariri River is creating a “corridor” for native birds and improving biodiversity.